illumion-ltd/h5pydantic/docs/tutorial.rst

 This tutorial won't really go into all the details one needs to know, but it should be able to help people get started.
-This tutorial assumes some fundamental knowledge about Python.
+This tutorial assumes some fundamental knowledge about Python and HDF5.

-A convention to follow is to create your h5pydantic models in a "model.py" file.
+A convention to follow is to create your h5pydantic models in a ``model.py`` file.

-The motivational case for h5pydantic was a Synchrotron use case, so this tutorial will use a greatly simplified Synchrotron use case.
+The motivation for h5pydantic was a Synchrotron use case, so this tutorial will use a greatly simplified Synchrotron use case.

 Specifying the Model
 --------------------

-To get started, import H5Dataset and H5Group from h5pydantic:
+To get started, some imports:

 .. literalinclude:: src/model.py
   :end-before: class